lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

   - Drops the fallback that silently called `continueAsGuest()` when unauthenticated.
 Guests must now be created explicitly via `AuthModal` or other UI triggers before entering gameplay routes.
 - **Result**: Anonymous visitors stay on the marketing landing page instead of being redirected to `/home` automatically.

+- **File**: `public/invite-generator.html`
+  - Replaced Tailwind `@apply` utilities inside inline `<style>` with regular CSS so the standalone HTML works with the CDN Tailwind build and avoids tooling warnings about unknown at-rules.
+- **Component**: `src/pages/Room.tsx`
+  - Ready toggle now reuses the shared `.attention-pulse` animation previously used by the fullscreen exit button so the call-to-action keeps the same heartbeat highlight.

 ### Compete Round Results — Leaderboard Accuracy Format (2025-10-23)

 - **Component**: `src/pages/compete/results/CompeteSyncRoundResultsPage.tsx`
 - **Behavior**: Inline round leaderboard rows now format net accuracy as a whole number followed by `%` (e.g., `65%`).
 This keeps the global leaderboard consistent with the rest of the compete UI, which already displays percentages, and avoids showing bare integers that looked like raw scores.

+- **Component**: `src/pages/RoundResultsPage.tsx`
+- **Behavior**: Solo mode’s round results Home button reuses the compete styling—`h-12 w-12` white circular button with subtle shadow—so both modes offer the same affordance.
+- **Result**: Returning to Home from round results looks and feels identical in solo and compete variants.

 - **Component**: `src/components/ui/dialog.tsx`
 - **Behavior**: Dialog overlay now detects `mode-compete` and applies stronger blur plus explicit `backdropFilter`/`WebkitBackdropFilter` styles so Safari renders the same glassmorphism as Chrome while keeping solo mode’s softer blur.